 Damage due to misuse, abuse, negligence, natural calamities, improper maintenance, or accidents is also not covered.

-If you buy your Ally extended warranty from a dealer like GM, the coverage may be accepted only at brand dealerships in the country.
 As always, make sure you fully understand all of the terms and conditions of the contract.

 Ally Flex Coverage

 Ally offers Flex Coverage plans for customers who want month-to-month coverage for repairs without a long-term contract.
 If you have an Ally Flex extended warranty, you or Ally will have the freedom to renew the contract every month.
 The coverage will start one month from the date of purchase of the contract and will end one month after you stop your monthly payments, when the vehicle is more than 13 model years old, or after 10 years of continuous coverage.